bounswe/2021SpringGroup4/practice-app/API-docs.md

 This endpoint is used for checking information for selected NBA team.
 Returns a selection page for a GET request.
 For a POST request, when a user selects a team and submit, it takes information using NBA-api and shows them at a new page.
 Also, POST request can be used by adding the abbreavion of the desired team to the url at selection page (/team/cle) to take information without selecting a team and submitting at the page.

-'team.html' where data is taken and used \\
+'team.html' where data is taken and used;
 'list_team.html' where data is processed and shown to the user.

 URL: *to be added*